robtweed/QOper8/README.md

 If you now leave the web page alone, you'll see the messages generated when it periodically checks the WebWorker process for inactivity.
 Eventually you'll see it being shut down automatically.

+## How Many WebWorkers Should I Use?

+It's entirely up to you.
+Each WebWorker in your pool will be able to invoke your type-specific message handler, and each will run identically.
+There's a few things to note:

+- Having more than one WebWorker will allow a busy workload of queued messages to be shared amongst the WebWorker pool;

+- if you have more than one WebWorker, you have no control over which WebWorker handles each message you add to the QOper8 queue.
+This should normally not matter to you, but you need to be aware;

+- A QOper8 WebWorker process only handles a single message at a time.
+The WebWorker is not available again until it invokes the *finished()* method within your handler.

+- You'll find that overall throughput will initially increase as you add more WebWorkers to your pool, but you'll then find that throughput will start to decrease as you further increase the pool.
+It will depend on a number of factors, such as the type of browser and the number of CPU cores available on the machine running the browser.
+Typically optimal throughput is achieved with 3-4 WebWorkers.

+- If you use just a single WebWorker, your queued messages will be handled individually, one at a time, in strict chronological sequence.
+This can be advantageous for certain kinds of activity where you need strict control over the serialisation of activities.
+The downside is that the overall throughput will be typically less than if you had a larger WebWorker pool.

+## Benchmarking QOper8 Throughput

+To get an idea of the throughput performance of QOper8 on different browsers, try out the benchmarking application.

+This application allows you to specify the WebWorker Pool Size, and you then set up the parameters for generating a stream of identical messages that will be handled by a simple almost "do-nothing" message handler.

+You specify the total number of messages you want to generate, eg 50,000, but rather than the application simply adding the whole lot to the QOper8 queue in one go, you define how to generate batches of messages that get added to the queue.
+So you define:

+- the batch size, eg 1000 messages at a time
+- the delay time between batches, eg 200ms

+This avoids the performance overheads of the browser's JavaScript run-time handling a potentially massive array which could potententially adversely affect the performance throughput.

+The trick is to create a balance of batch size and delay to maintain a sustainably-sized queue.
+The application reports its work and results to the browser's JavaScript console, and will tell you if the queue increases with each message batch, or if the queue is exhausted between batches.

+Keep tweaking the delay time:

+- increase it if the queue keeps expanding with each new batch
+- decrease it if the queue is getting exhausted at each batch

+At the end of each run, the application will display, in the JavaScript console:

+- the total time taken
+- the throughtput rate (messages handled per second)
+- the number of messages handled by each of the WebWorkers in the pool you specified.

+The results can be pretty interesting, particularly comparing throughput for different browsers on the same hardware platform.
+For example, you will probably find that Firefox is significantly faster than Safari.

 ## Optionally Packaging Your Message Handler Code

 As you'll have seen above, the default way in which QOper8 dynamically loads each of your Message Handler script files is via a corresponding URL that you define in the QOper8 constructor's *handlersByMessageType* property.